shifted7/data-structures-and-algorithms/README.md

 #### Approach and Efficiency
 - This code adds three methods: append, insertBefore, and insertAfter to the LinkedList class.
   - The Append method loops through the whole list by getting the Next property from each node, starting at the head.
-Once it reaches the end of the linked list, it sets the last node's Next property as the new node, which has the new value.'
+Once it reaches the end of the linked list, it sets the last node's Next property as the new node, which has the new value.
     - O(n) time and O(1) space
   - The InsertBefore method is not yet finished.
 It currently incorrectly takes in an index, rather than a value to find.
     - O(n) time and O(1) space